KooShnoo/lipu-sinpin/README.md

 for fun and learning!

 ## how is it a thing?
-lipu sinpin is a full stack single page application. it is built with a monolithic [ruby on rails](https://rubyonrails.org/) backend, and it uses [react](https://react.dev/) with [redux](https://redux.js.org) on the frontend. it's written in [typescript](https://www.typescriptlang.org/), styled with [tailwind](https://tailwindcss.com/), and it uses [react-router](https://reactrouter.com/en/main) for client-side routing. i've currently got it hosted for free using [fly.io](https://fly.io/).
+lipu sinpin is a full stack single page application. it is built with a monolithic [ruby on rails](https://rubyonrails.org/) backend, and it uses [react](https://react.dev/) with [redux](https://redux.js.org) on the frontend. it's written in [typescript](https://www.typescriptlang.org/), styled with [tailwind](https://tailwindcss.com/), and it uses [react-router](https://reactrouter.com/en/main) for client-side routing. photos are stored in an [aws s3 bucket](https://aws.amazon.com/s3/), and i've currently got it hosted for free using [fly.io](https://fly.io/).

 check out the [wiki](https://github.com/KooShnoo/lipu-sinpin/wiki) for more info!

-## quick start
+## self-hosting
+lipu sinpin is 100% open source, so you can host an instance yourself.
 ### prerequisites
 make sure you have [ruby](https://www.ruby-lang.org/) and [node](https://github.com/nvm-sh/) installed.
 ### instructions